sivaprasadnk/app_version_details/README.md

 # App Version Details

-A simple, **lightweight**, and **dependency-free** Flutter plugin to retrieve the app's version name and build number on both Android and iOS.
+A lightweight alternative for retrieving the app's version name and build number on Android and iOS, replacing the package_info_plus plugin, which adds multiple dependencies under the hood and increases app size.

 ## Getting Started